 Our pets are our best friends, so when planning a wedding, naturally you would want to include pets at your wedding celebrations.

-With wedding trends for 2020 predicting a rise in personalising your exclusive wedding day, inviting your pets to join you is a great way to do this.
+With wedding trends predicting a rise in personalising your exclusive wedding day, inviting your pets to join you is a great way to do this.
 And with wedding venues becoming more flexible in accommodating their client’s wishes, it’s becoming increasingly easier to include them.
-To ensure that their attending won’t create any unexpected stressful situations for you and your guests (and your pets!) we recommend a little planning.
+To ensure that their attending won’t create any unexpected stressful situations for you and your guests (and your pets!) our exclusive use wedding venue recommends a little planning.

 Talk to your Wedding Venue